 - A website specific to the HCBS Rule was developed and went live Sept.
 4, 2014.
 URL: scdhhs.gov/hcbs.
-It contains the following content: - Meeting dates, times, and locations - Information on the HCBS workgroup, including meeting minutes and mid-month updates - o Formal presentation delivered at the eight public informational meetings above - o Draft of the Statewide Transition Plan - A comments page where questions and comments may be submitted on the HCBS Rule and/or the Statewide Transition Plan - Tribal notification was provided Oct.
+It contains the following content: - Meeting dates, times and locations - o Information on the HCBS workgroup, including meeting minutes and mid-month updates - o Formal presentation delivered at the eight public informational meetings above - Draft of the Statewide Transition Plan - A comments page where questions and comments may be submitted on the HCBS Rule and/or the Statewide Transition Plan - Tribal notification was provided Oct.
 27, 2014.
 A Tribal Notification conference call for the Statewide Transition Plan was held Oct.
 29, 2014. - The Medical Care Advisory Committee (MCAC) was provided an advisory on the Statewide Transition Plan Nov.
 12, 2014. - Public notice for comment on the Statewide Transition Plan, along with the plan itself, was posted on the SCDHHS HCBS website Nov.
-7, 2014 (msp.scdhhs.gov/hcbs/resource/additional-resources) and on the SCDHHS website Nov.
+7, 2014 (msp.scdhhs.gov/hcbs/site-page/about AND msp.scdhhs.gov/hcbs/resource/additional-resources) and on the SCDHHS website Nov.
 10, 2014 (scdhhs.gov/public-notices). - Public notice for comment on the statewide transition plan was sent out via the SCDHHS listserv Nov.
 7, 2014. - Four public meetings were held in November and December of 2014 to discuss the statewide transition plan.
 These meetings were held in the following cities: